vishnusuresh-dev/TuneStream--Web-Based-Music-Player/README.md

 ✅ **Dynamic Playlist Rendering** – Tracks and albums are fetched from a local JSON file (simulating real music data).
 ✅ **Smooth UX Enhancements**
 - Hover effects and active state highlights
 - Smooth transitions and animations
-- Persistent playback bar across pages

 ---